lisawilliams/auto-mom-front/checklist.md

 ### Delete

-1. HTML for delete a chore
+1. HTML for delete a chore *DONE*
-2. events.js for delete a chore
+2. events.js for delete a chore *DONE*
-3. api.js for delete a chore
+3. api.js for delete a chore *DONE*
-4. ui.js for delete a chore
+4. ui.js for delete a chore *DONE*
-5. Test that you can delete a chore via the Web UI
+5. Test that you can delete a chore via the Web UI *DONE*
-6. Confirm that request ran on backend with appropriate HTTP status code
+6. Confirm that request ran on backend with appropriate HTTP status code *DONE* Returns 204 No Content as expected
-7. Confirm that the chore no longer exists in the backend DB
+7. Confirm that the chore no longer exists in the backend DB *DONE*

+This one took a little doing, which I documented in the [following issue](https://github.com/ga-wdi-boston/full-stack-project/issues/923).

 ## Styling